 Here are the lessons I’ve learned from Ann and others who have held space for me.

-4. Keep your own ego out of it.
+Try to keep your own ego out of it.
 This is a big one.
-We all get caught in that trap now and then – when we begin to believe that someone else’s success is dependent on our intervention, or when we think that their failure reflects poorly on us, or when we’re convinced that whatever emotions they choose to unload on us are about us instead of them.
+We all get caught in that trap now and then–when we begin to believe that someone else’s success is dependent on our intervention, or when we think that their failure reflects poorly on us, or when we’re convinced that whatever emotions they choose to unload on us are about us instead of them.
 It’s a trap I’ve occasionally found myself slipping into when I teach.
 I can become more concerned about my own success (Do the students like me?
 Do their marks reflect on my ability to teach?
 Etc.) than about the success of my students.
-But that doesn’t serve anyone – not even me.
+But that doesn’t serve anyone–not even me.
 To truly support their growth, I need to keep my ego out of it and create the space where they have the opportunity to grow and learn.

 The circle becomes the space where people feel safe enough to fall apart without fearing that this will leave them permanently broken or that they will be shamed by others in the room.
 Someone is always there to offer strength and courage.
 This is not easy work, and it is work that I continue to learn about as I host increasingly more challenging conversations.
 We cannot do it if we are overly emotional ourselves, if we haven’t done the hard work of looking into our own shadow, or if we don’t trust the people we are holding space for.
 In Ann’s case, she did this by showing up with tenderness, compassion, and confidence.
 If she had shown up in a way that didn’t offer us assurance that she could handle difficult situations or that she was afraid of death, we wouldn’t have been able to trust her as we did.